 How Does Water Temperature Affect Surf Fishing Conditions?

-The best water temperature for surf fishingOpens in a new tab. is between 65°F and 75°F. Warmer water encourages fish to be more active and increases their metabolism, making them more likely to bite.
+The best water temperature for surf fishing is between 65°F and 75°F. Warmer water encourages fish to be more active and increases their metabolism, making them more likely to bite.
 Colder water can slow down fish activity, but certain species may still be catchable in these conditions.

 Is Surf Fishing Good After A Hurricane?